WilliamBergamin/bolt-python/docs/_future/getting_started_future.md

 > 💡 You must be an admin of your workspace to be able to access the Workspace Settings and accept the Terms of Service.

 Congratulations!
-You're now ready to start building using the [next-generation Platform](/bolt-python/future/getting-started#next-gen). 🎉 You can now proceed with either creating a new app by following the instructions below or [migrating an existing app](/bolt-python/future/migrate-existing-app).
+You're now ready to start building using the next-generation Platform. 🎉 You can now proceed with either creating a new app by following the instructions below or <a href="/bolt-python/tutorial/migrate-existing-app" target="_blank">migrating an existing app</a>.

 ---